2023 Annual Call for Volunteers: Volunteer Opportunities

 Time Commitment: 10 hours per year.

-Skills/Experience: This is a relatively new field.
-Membership on the committee requires an interest in emerging risks and a curiosity about complex relationships.
+Skills/Experience: Membership on the committee requires an interest in emerging risks and a curiosity about complex relationships.
+Experience in and depth of knowledge of cyber risk along with excellent written communication skills.

 - Medical Professional Liability Committee (Actively Seeking Volunteers)